 - Low-Carb Diet

 The low-fat/high-carb diet includes the Pritkin Diet, Dean Ornish’s diet, and countless others.
-Because coffee is fat-free, this diet is the most coffee friendly.
-However one of the reasons fat-free diets sometimes fail is the belief that removing the fat makes one immune to excess calories.
-A mocha made with fat-free milk may be without fat, but it is loaded with sugars and is calorically dense.
-If you like the sweeter coffee choices, be aware that although the drink may be fat-free you can jeopardize your diet with too many empty calories.
+Because coffee is fat-free, this diet is the most coffee-friendly.
+However, one of the reasons fat-free diets sometimes fail is the belief that removing the fat makes one immune to excess calories.
+A mocha made with fat-free milk may be without fat, but it is calorically dense and loaded with sugars.
+If you like sweeter coffee choices, be aware that although the drink may be fat-free, you can jeopardize your diet by consuming too many empty calories.

-By far the most popular isocaloric diet is The Zone.
+By far, the most popular isocaloric diet is The Zone.
 An isocaloric diet is one where the calories from fat, protein, and carbs are equal or close to equal.
-In the case of The Zone that ratio is 40-30-30 (40% carbs, 30% protein, and 30% fat).
+In the case of The Zone, that ratio is 40-30-30 (40% carbs, 30% protein, and 30% fat).
 Isocaloric diets pay very close attention to the quality of carbohydrates.
 One of the key elements of this diet is to avoid sugars.
-A simplistic overview is that by avoiding sugars the body can become more effective at burning stored body fat.
+A simplistic overview is that avoiding sugars can make the body more effective at burning stored body fat.
 But does Dr. Sears like coffee?
-No. Caffeine even in absence of calories can affect blood sugar.
+No. Caffeine, even in the absence of calories, can affect blood sugar.
 More on this later.

 The low-carb diet made famous by Dr. Atkins restricts carbohydrate intake to the point where the body goes into a state known as ketosis.
-In the absence of carbs, the body becomes very efficient at burning fat.
-Like the Zone diet, this diet is concerned with blood sugar and insulin levels; therefore, coffee is forbidden.
+Without carbs, the body becomes very efficient at burning fat.
+Like the Zone diet, this diet concerns blood sugar and insulin levels; therefore, coffee is forbidden.

 Coffee and Insulin

-Both The Zone and Dr. Atkins frown on coffee because it can negatively affect blood sugar, which will affect the body’s ability to burn fat.
+Both The Zone and Dr. Atkins frown on coffee because it can negatively affect blood sugar, affecting the body’s ability to burn fat.
 How can a zero-calorie beverage affect blood sugar?
 According to the Canadian Diabetes Association:

 Drinking caffeine in large amounts as coffee over a short period of time has been shown to raise blood sugar.
 Caffeine does this by enhancing the effect of two hormones (adrenaline and glucagon).
 These two hormones release stored sugar from the liver resulting in high blood sugar.